 3RH2 contactor relays are available in the versions detailed below.
-The contactors can be supplied with AC and DC operating mechanisms of between 24 V and 230 V (preferred voltages).
+The contactors can be supplied with AC and DC drives of between 24 V and 230 V (preferred voltages).
 Different voltage versions are available on request.

-Table 2-1 Versions of the 3RH2 contactor relays
+Table 2- 1 Versions of the 3RH2 contactor relays

-Feature Specifications Contactors for special application ns
+Feature Specifications ations Contactors for special applications

-Version Contactor relay Contactors with extended operating range for railway applications Coupling relay
+Version Contactor relay for switching in the auxiliary circuit Contactor relay with extended operating range for switching auxiliary circuits Auxiliary coupling relay for switching auxiliary circuits

 Number of poles 4 / 8 4 4

 Size S00

 Width 45 mm